-- 54. At all times relevant herein, Harbor administered, and continues to administer, its in-home services and supports (in-home supports) policies in a manner that failed to account for individuals' specific needs, including needs that arose or changed due to new circumstances. - 55.
-Harbor has a pattern and practice of dismissing Hispanic/Latinx families' requests for services. - 56.
-In response to requests from Hispanic/Latinx parents for increases in services or service hours, Harbor service coordinators debated and ultimately dismissed the requests and the parents' underlying needs and concerns.
-Harbor service coordinators responded by telling parents their families were too large.
-One service coordinator advised that "it was your decision to have so many kids."
-This service coordinator also responded to a parent's request for more assistance by stating that it is "a parent's responsibility to care for her own child."

-- 57. When granting requests from families for more in-home services, Harbor did not consider each family's specific circumstances but instead issued a predetermined number of hours regardless of whether it met each family's needs. - 58.
-When issuing services in response to a request for services, Harbor issued the least comprehensive service.
-For example, when members requested comprehensive in-home support services, such as an aide to provide one-on-one support to children who were struggling to access and benefit from their remote learning, Harbor ignored the needs of the children and only granted limited respite relief. - 59.
-Harbor knew Hispanic/Latinx families needed additional in-home supports to keep their children safe at home, but Harbor chose to continue to administer its policies in a way that precluded access, despite the unmet needs of Hispanic/Latinx families. - 60.
-Harbor has a pattern and practice of adopting policies, including internal policies, that prevent Hispanic/Latinx families from accessing necessary in-home services. - 61.
-Harbor administered its in-home support policies in a manner that placed time limitations and month-to-month renewals on in-home supports.
-These limitations and renewals were not individualized to each consumer's situation and were administered in a manner that circumvented the IPP process. - 62.
-Harbor denied requests for in-home services on grounds that a family had not exhausted generic resources, without assessing the family to determine if the family meets basic eligibility requirements for the resource and without providing the family with any assistance pursuing the resource. - 63.
-On information and belief, Harbor directs parents to apply to serve as IHSS providers before Harbor will consider the families' requests for in-home services, including Personal Attendant Care.
-Harbor directs parents to apply even when it knows or should know that parents are categorically ineligible (due to immigration status) to serve as IHSS providers.
-As a result, these families are left without both IHSS and sufficient in-home supports, despite their unmet needs.
+1 c. timely secure, through purchasing or by obtaining from generic 2 agencies or other resources, services and supports specified in the 3 person's IPP; and 4 d. ensure that no gaps occur in the provision of services and supports, 5 including providing funding to address unmet needs while generic 6 resources are being pursued.
+7 In-Home Services and Supports 8 55.
+Harbor administered its in-home services and supports (in-home supports) 9 policies in a manner that failed to account for individuals' specific needs, including needs that 10 arose or changed due to new circumstances.
+11 56.
+Harbor has a pattern and practice of dismissing Hispanic/Latinx families' 12 requests for services.
+13 57.
+In response to requests from Hispanic/Latinx parents for increases in services 14 or service hours, Harbor service coordinators debated and ultimately dismissed the requests 15 and the parents' underlying needs and concerns.
+Harbor service coordinators responded by 16 telling parents their families were too large.
+One service coordinator advised that "it was your 17 decision to have so many kids."
+This service coordinator also responded to a parent's request 18 for more assistance by stating that it is "a parent's responsibility to care for her own child."
+19 58.
+When granting requests from families for more in-home services, Harbor did 20 not consider each family's specific circumstances but instead issued a predetermined number 21 of hours regardless of whether it met each family's needs.
+22 59.
+When issuing services in response to a request for services, Harbor issued the 23 least comprehensive service.
+For example, when members requested comprehensive in-home 24 support services, Harbor ignored the request and only granted limited respite relief.
+25 60.
+Harbor knew Hispanic/Latinx families needed additional in-home supports to 26 keep their children safe at home, but Harbor chose to continue to administer its policies in a 27 way that precluded access, despite the unmet needs of Hispanic/Latinx families.
+28 61.
+Harbor has a pattern and practice of adopting policies, including internal 12 VERIFIED PETITION FOR WRIT OF MANDATE AND COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF policies, that prevent Hispanic/Latinx families from accessing necessary in-home services.

+62. Harbor administered its in-home support policies in a manner that placed time limitations and month-to-month renewals on in-home supports.
+These limitations and renewals were not individualized to each consumer's situation and were administered in a manner that circumvented the IPP process.

+63. Harbor denied requests for in-home services on grounds that a family had not exhausted generic resources, without assessing the family to determine if the family meets basic eligibility requirements for the resource and without providing the family with any assistance pursuing the resource.

+64. On information and belief, Harbor directs parents that it knows or should know are categorically ineligible (due to immigration status) to serve as IHSS providers to apply to serve as IHSS providers before Harbor will consider the families' requests for in-home services, including Personal Attendant Care.
+These families are left without both IHSS and sufficient in-home supports, despite their unmet needs.